chiefkeef29/experiment-11/README.md

 THEORY Pandas is an open-source Python library used for data manipulation and analysis.
 It provides powerful data structures — primarily the DataFrame — that allow structured data to be stored, accessed, and analyzed efficiently.
 Dataset Creation: A dataset can be created in Pandas by defining a Python dictionary where keys represent column names and values are lists of data.
 This dictionary is then converted into a DataFrame using pd.DataFrame().
 The resulting DataFrame can be exported to a CSV file using df.to_csv().
 Loading a Dataset: An existing CSV file can be loaded into a Pandas DataFrame using pd.read_csv(), which reads the file and structures it into rows and columns for further analysis.
 Key Pandas Functions Used:

 df.info() — Displays metadata such as column names, data types, and non-null counts.
 Helps identify missing values and data types at a glance. df.shape — Returns the dimensions of the DataFrame as (rows, columns). df.head(n) — Returns the first n rows (default 5) for a quick preview of the data. df.tail(n) — Returns the last n rows to inspect the end of the dataset. df.describe() — Generates descriptive statistics (mean, std, min, max, quartiles) for numerical columns. df.isnull().sum() — Counts missing (NaN) values in each column, essential for data cleaning. df.duplicated().sum() — Counts duplicate rows to ensure data integrity. df.nunique() — Returns the number of unique values per column, useful for understanding data cardinality.

 DataFrames support mixed data types (integers, floats, strings) across columns, making them ideal for real-world datasets like the Cars93 dataset, which contains information on 93 car models with attributes like Manufacturer, Price, MPG, Horsepower, and more.

 CONCLUSION In this experiment, we successfully:

 Created a student dataset with 5 records and 4 columns (Roll No, Gender, Department, CGPA) using a Python dictionary and converted it into a Pandas DataFrame, which was then saved as a CSV file (student_data.csv).
 Loaded the Cars93 dataset from a CSV file — a real-world dataset containing 93 rows and 10 columns covering various car attributes.
 Explored both datasets using essential Pandas functions:

-The Cars93 dataset had missing values in the AirBags (34), Rear.seat.room (2), and Luggage.room (11) columns, while the student dataset had no missing values.
-No duplicate rows were found in the Cars93 dataset.
-Descriptive statistics revealed that the average car price was ~$19.5K, mean horsepower was ~144, and average city MPG was ~22.
-The dataset contained 32 unique manufacturers and 6 car types.

 Thus, we learned how to programmatically create, save, load, and perform basic exploratory data analysis (EDA) on datasets using the Pandas library in Python.